LouSens/LouSens/README.md

 -->
 - 🎓 **Currently Studying:** Artificial Intelligence at Xiamen University Malaysia
 - 💡 **Interests:** AI, Machine Learning, Web Development, and creative automation.
-- 🚀 **Goals:** To leverage technology to build impactful and user-friendly applications, and to continuously learn and grow as a developer.
+- 🚀 **Goals:** To leverage technology to build impactful and user-friendly applications, and to learn and grow as a developer continuously.

 ---